jozefg/drafts/metric.md

 same category (1-bounded ultrametric spaces with nonexpansive maps as morphisms).
 It's handy for some other semantic developments to have this around so I wanted to toss this out as a quick note.

+## Semantics

+Now that we have all the tools in place, all we need to do is define

+## Conclusion